muxinc/media-chrome/docs/src/pages/docs/en/migration/from-3.x-to-4.0.md

 **Menu components moved to separate import**
 - The menu components that were included by default in v3 are now moved to a separate import.
 This gives you more granular control and can save some extra weight in the final JS bundle if you don't need these components.
 You can import them from `media-chrome/menu`.

+**Example themes are removed from the package**
+- The example themes are removed from the package (dist/themes/\*), but not to worry, most themes will live on in https://player.style!

 ### Example of HTML changes